CocoCSforever/Course-Projects-2022/data_analysis/text_processing/ngrams_11.10.2022/README.txt

 Summary:
-This project serves as a way to practice machine learning models for natural language processing.
-Frequencies of words in sequence can be important features.
+    This project serves as a way to practice machine learning models for natural language processing where frequencies of words in sequence can be important features.
     Short sequences of word tokens are referred to as n-grams, where n is the number of tokens in each item.
-So,a count of unigrams is simply a count of occurrences for each word token.
+So, a count of unigrams is simply a count of occurrences for each word token.
 Bigrams refer to pairs of words in sequence (for example, "pairs_of", "of_words", "words_in", and "in_sequence") and trigrams are triples of words in sequence ("triples_of_words", "of_words_in", "words_in_sequence").
     The longer the n-gram, the less frequently it will be found in a given text, so n-grams much longer than trigrams are often too sparsely distributed to be worth collecting.

 Implementation details